Ridwan-the-Analyst/Sales_Analysis_Dashboard/README.md

 This dashboard is designed for:

 - Executive Management
-- Sales and Business Development Leadership
+- Sales and Business Development Leaders
 - Strategy and Performance Management Teams
 - Finance and Planning Functions

 ---

 ## 8. Tools and Data
-- **Platform:** Microsoft Power BI
+- **Visualization Tool:** Microsoft Power BI
 - **Data Source:** Internal sales transaction systems
 - **Reporting Period:** January – December 2025

 ---

 ## 9. Notes and Assumptions
-- All KPI values represent **aggregated performance for the selected reporting period**
+- All KPIs represent **aggregated performance** for the selected reporting period
-- Month-over-month indicators are included for trend awareness and directional analysis
+- Month-over-month indicators provide **trend awareness and directional analysis**
-- Visualizations are optimized for **executive and management-level reporting**
+- Visualizations are optimized for **executive-level reporting and decision-making**